Old Norwegian

 Old Norwegian (gammelnorsk and gam(m)alnorsk), also called Norwegian Norse, is an early form of the Norwegian language that was spoken between the 11th and 14th century; it is a transitional stage between Old West Norse and Middle Norwegian.

-Its distinction from Old West Norse is mostly a matter of convention, but it is also the period when the language begun to develop its immense diversity.
+Its distinction from Old West Norse is mostly a matter of convention, but it is also the period when the language began to develop its immense diversity.
 Old Norwegian is typically divided into the following dialect areas: